lgreski/cleaningdata/README.md

 Two R packages beyond the default installation must be available to execute the script: dplyr and data.table.
 The run_analysis.R script automatically installs the required packages if they are not already present in the environment.

+<h3> run_analysis.R Runbook </h3>
 To run the script, the following steps must be taken.
+It is assumed that the person who needs to run the script has not previously worked with the *A Public Domain Dataset for Human Activity Recognition Using Smartphones* data set.

 1. Download the data as specified in the [Coursera Project Instructions Page](https://class.coursera.org/getdata-031/human_grading/view/courses/975115/assessments/3/submissions).
 The data set from the Coursera instructions is a copy of the [UCI HAR Data Set](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) but stored on a server controlled by the course instructor.
 2. Unzip the file, which will create a directory /UCI HAR Dataset.
 3. From the UCI HAR Dataset directory, move activity_labels.txt and features.txt to the *R Working Directory*.